 Saint Peter Damascene's writings are among the treasures of the Orthodox Church.
 It is in these writings that he most clearly lays out his belief that everything is a divine gift.
 Wealth is given so that a person can be merciful to others; poverty is given to engender patience; clumsiness is given for humility; health is given to so that a person can help the infirm.
 Everything, even great difficulty, is a gift, given by God for our salvation.

-On Saturday of this week we read Luke 21:4, the story of the poor widow who is observed by Christ as she makes her offering to the Temple treasury.
-He says that with her small gift she has offered more than all the rich people who gave a lot, because she has put in all she had.
+Luke 21:4 tells the story of the poor widow who is observed by Christ as she makes her offering to the Temple treasury.
+He says that with her small gift she has offered more than all the rich people who gave a great deal, because she has put in all she had.